 Carotenes are also thought to be cancer preventative.
 “Epidemiological studies have shown a correlation between a high carotenoid intake in the diet with a reduced risk of breast, cervical, ovarian, colorectal cancers, and cardiovascular and eye diseases”.⁵

-Carotenoids are the plant derivative of carotene molecules, as opposed to Retinoids that are the animal derivative of carotenes.
+Carotenoids are the plant derivative of carotene molecules, as opposed to Retinoids which are the animal derivative of carotenes.
 This is important for vegetarians and vegans to know, as animal foods often contain carotenes in the form of retinoids.
-However, if you are less concerned with the origin of your food and are more concerned about the bio-chemicals they contain, then this may be an important factor for you when choosing your chromatic meals.
+However, if you are less concerned with the origin of your food and are more concerned about the phytochemicals they contain, then this may be an important factor for you when choosing your chromatic meals.

 In the last century, there has been a rapid increase in our knowledge of phytochemicals.
 There are over 150 that have been studied thoroughly out of 4,000 identified ones.
-New research is being done to discover more about why these plants produce chemicals and what they do for us as humans.
+New research is being done to discover more about why these plants produce phytochemicals and what they do for us as humans.

 Another set of phytochemicals that may sound familiar and has gained some popularity are flavonoids.
 Flavonoids consist of 6 subgroups of phytochemicals with anti-inflammatory and antioxidant properties.
-Sources of flavonoids are plenty and all include whole foods such as parsley, blueberries, black beans, onions, apples and citrus fruits.⁶ Please note that each color has it’s own compounds in differing quantities.
+Sources of flavonoids are plenty and all include whole foods such as parsley, blueberries, black beans, onions, apples, and citrus fruits.⁶ Please note that each color has its own compounds in differing quantities.

-Parsley, for example has the highest concentration of one type of flavonoids known as flavones, specifically called Apigenin.
-Apigenin is used in the body, they are known to bind with over 160 different kind of protein molecules, as well as neutralize free radicals.
+Parsley, for example, has the highest concentration of one type of flavonoids known as flavones, specifically called Apigenin.
+Apigenin is used in the body, they are known to bind with over 160 different kinds of protein molecules, as well as neutralize free radicals.
 Knowing which foods to eat is only part of a healthy diet; knowing how they work on our cells and why we need them can help us make healthier choices for ourselves.